nwturner/stocks/README.md

 # Stocks
-This project uses Python and the yfinance library to populate a set of tables in a SQLite database with the price and quantity information for the holdings in an investment portfolio based on a given date and a ledger which contains the quantities of holdings that were either bought or sold and the date of each transaction.
+This project uses Python and the yfinance library to populate a set of tables in an SQLite database with price and quantity information for the holdings in an investment portfolio based on a given date and a ledger which contains the quantities of holdings that were either bought or sold as well as the transaction dates.

 ## Steps
 1. Populate the `quotes` table with daily stock quote information for each stock in the portfolio (excluding cash).